BishowShrestha50/terraform-code/Readme.md

 7. **Apply Configuration**: Execute `terraform apply` and review the proposed changes.
 Enter `yes` when prompted to apply the changes.

+8. **Apply word-validation**: Apply deployment, service and ingress inside kubernetes folder into eks cluster.
+Replace the annotation `alb.ingress.kubernetes.io/subnets` with your subnets inside ingress yaml.

-8. **Clean Up Resources (Optional)**: Run `terraform destroy` to remove the provisioned resources when they are no longer needed.
+9. **Clean Up Resources (Optional)**: Run `terraform destroy` to remove the provisioned resources when they are no longer needed.
 Be cautious as this action is irreversible.